 6. Network coverage.

-Due to the fact that the NB-IoT signal level is 10dB higher than, for example, LoRa, the NB-IoT signal has a better penetration power and allows you to receive data or control equipments located in basements, metal cabinets.
+Since the NB-IoT signal level is 10dB higher than, for example, LoRa, the NB-IoT signal has a better penetration power and allows you to receive data or control equipment located in basements, metal cabinets.

 The customer receives a wide range of services to connect their devices and does not need to handle the selection, purchase, installation, configuration, repair and replacement of the equipment.
 You do not have to worry about integrity and data protection on servers.
 It gets secure access to its devices, significantly reducing the risk of data loss or hacking of devices, entrusting these problems to professionals.